sshephard2/cloud-computing/README.md

     CreateAzureTableStorage.py

+Before building the Smart Camera applications, the `config.properties` file under `src/main/resources` must be configured with the Microsoft Azure Service Bus and Table Account login details:

+	# Service Bus API config details

+	ServiceBusNamespace = <your namespace>
+	ServiceBusKey = <your namespace key>
+	Topic = cameratopic
+	ReceiveTimeout = 5
+	TableAccountName = <your table account name>
+	TableAccountKey = <your table account key>

+The applications may then be built using Maven:

+    mvn clean package

 ## Running

 To start up a Smart Camera and pass in the command line parameters camera id, street, town/city, speed limit, rate of traffic (vehicles per minute):